-Racial and ethnic groups are proper nouns and should be capitalized (American Psychological Association, n.d.-b).
-For example, the field has reached some consensus that Black should be capitalized when in reference to people of the African diaspora.
-However, White is capitalized inconsistently in the field.
-One school of thought is that capitalizing white can inadvertently empower white nationalists who capitalize white, and that capitalization is an undue benefit for White people.
-Others make the case that lowercase white enables White people to separate themselves from the legacy of Whiteness and how it currently operates as an identity that they benefit from (Painter, 2020).
-According to the American Psychology Association's (n.d.-b) style guide rules, both Black and White should be capitalized.
+Racial and ethnic groups are proper nouns and should be capitalized (APA, n.d.-b).
+The field has reached some consensus that Black should be capitalized when referring to people of the African diaspora; however, White is capitalized inconsistently.
+One school of thought is that capitalizing white can inadvertently empower white nationalists who capitalize the term, and that capitalization is an undue benefit for White people.
+Others make the case that lowercase white enables White people to separate themselves from the legacy of Whiteness and how it currently operates as an identity from which they benefit (Painter, 2020).
+According to APA (n.d.-b) style guide rules, both Black and White should be capitalized.